OmBhavsar161/CODTECH-Task2-BloggingWebsite/README.md

 ## Project Description

-A dynamic blogging platform that enables users to create, share, and manage blog posts.
+A dynamic blogging platform Snow that enables users to create, share, and manage blog posts.
 Built with the MERN stack, this project focuses on user experience, security, and seamless interaction through features like real-time chat and rich text editing.

 ### Key Features